ban jelacic square - one day in zagreb itinerary cover

 All of the aforementioned hostels also offer private rooms!
 So, even if you don’t want to share a room with strangers, you can enjoy the benefits of staying in a hostel.

-Hostels are the best place to make friends as a solo traveller
+Hostels are the best place to make friends as a solo traveler

 If you are vegan, you will love Zagreb!
 You can choose among 10 fully vegan restaurants in the city and over 50 restaurants with vegan options.